GeorgeDaoud3/SOFE4630U-MS3/README.md

    ![MS3 figure3](figures/cl3-3.jpg)

-   2.To check the status of the service, use this command
+   2. To check the status of the service, use this command
    ```cmd
    kubectl get service
    ```